My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 on

-your left (worth a visit), you will come to the Saita Taverna (photo), one of the last of the basement restaurants that serves bakalairo (fried codfish) as well as grilled meats and a variety of cooked dishes and salads and excellent wine from the barrel.
-Run by Giorgos and his wife this taverna will give you the true Greek neighborhood taverna experience.
-Unfortunately if you are here in the summer it is probably not open so just keep walking down Kydatheneon to where the action
+your left (worth a visit), you will come to the Saita Taverna, one of the last of the basement restaurants that serves bakalairo (fried codfish) as well as grilled meats and a variety of cooked dishes and salads and excellent wine from the barrel.
+Run by Giorgos and his wife, who come from the Peloponessos, this taverna will give you a somewhat authentic Greek neighborhood taverna experience, especially in the off-season when the action is indoors.
+When I originally wrote this page Saita was only

 Oionos